What are the 8 limbs of Yoga/Ashtanga yoga?

 Ashtanga Yoga Yama (Restraints)

-The eight limbs of yoga are described in the second chapter.
-The first of these is Yama (ethical disciplines), which is further divided into five components.
-These five aspects of Yama are the rules of morality for society and the individual, which if not obeyed bring chaos, violence, untruth, stealing, dissipation, and covetousness.
+The first limb of yoga is Yama (ethical disciplines), further divided into five components.
+These five aspects of Yama are the basic tenets of morality for society and the individual, which, if not obeyed, bring chaos, violence, untruth, stealing, dissipation, and covetousness.
 The five commandants of Yama are:

-- Ahimsa (Non-violence): It means that one should not harm living creatures.
+- Ahimsa (Non-violence): One should not harm living creatures.

-- Satya (Truthfulness): One should not speak a lie and also restrain from speaking a truth that may hurt others.
+- Satya (Truthfulness): One should not lie and refrain from speaking a truth that may hurt others.

 - Asteya (Non-stealing): It means to extend that one should not even desire something that is not one’s own.

-- Brahmacharya (Celibacy): The behavior which will be conducive for reaching the highest goal of the spiritual Sadhana.
+- Brahmacharya (Celibacy): The behaviour conducive to reaching the spiritual Sadhana’s highest goal.

-- Aparigraha (Non-possessiveness): One should avoid collecting the things that one does not need.
+- Aparigraha (Non-possessiveness): One should avoid collecting things one does not need.

 Ashtanga Yoga Niyama (Observances)

-Niyama is the rules of conduct that apply to individual discipline.
+Niyama revolves around individual discipline.
 The five niyama enumerated by Patanjali are:

 - Saucha (purity)